 Yes, you can buy gift cards, reserve rental cars and purchase merchandise with Marriott points.
-But DON’T do it.
-You’ll get the absolute best value for your points by using them in the following ways:
+But don’t do it.
+You’ll get the absolute best value for your points by using them for hotel stays or airline flights.

-Earning Marriott points with cards like the Marriott Bonvoy Boundless™ Credit Card is the quick path to free 5-star hotels.
-For example, I used 35,000 Marriott points to stay at the utterly stunning JW Marriott El Convento in Cusco, Peru after my hike to Machu Picchu.
+Earning Marriott points with cards like the Marriott Bonvoy Boundless™ Credit Card is the quick path to free five-star hotels.
+For example, I used 35,000 Marriott points to stay at the stunning JW Marriott El Convento in Cusco, Peru, after my hike to Machu Picchu.

-Just remember, the golden rule is do the math.
-Many 5-star hotels have rates that vary dramatically from season to season.
+Just remember: Many five-star hotels have rates that vary dramatically from season to season.
 For example, the St. Regis Deer Valley (a popular ski resort) charges as little as $350 in the fall.
 But once the ski season begins, you’ll have a hard time finding a rate under $1,600.

 Award nights at this hotel cost a lot at 85,000 points per night, so you get much better value for your points if you use them during ski season.

-Always check the cash price of a hotel before you choose to burn a ton of points, and read this post to better understand Marriott points value.
+Always check the cash price of a hotel before you burn a ton of points, and read this post to better understand Marriott points value.